 People who are physically active and have more muscle mass can tolerate a lot more carbs than people who are sedentary.
 This particularly applies to those who do a lot of high intensity exercise like lifting weights or sprinting.

 Metabolic health is also a very important factor.
 When people get the metabolic syndrome, become obese or get type II diabetes, the rules change.

 People who fall into this category can't tolerate the same amount of carbs as those who are healthy.
-Some scientists even refer to these problems as "carbohydrate intolerance."

 If you simply remove the unhealthiest carb sources from your diet, refined wheat and added sugars, then you'll be well on your way to improved health.